The Do’s and Don’ts of How to Treat a Brain Injury

 Pick up a child with a head injury.

 Consume alcohol within 48 hours of a head injury.

 Our Team Is Here to Help

-If a loved one has suffered a serious head injury, our experienced personal injury attorneys at West Coast Trial Lawyers will help you get the compensation you deserve for your losses, including medical expenses, lost wages, and pain and suffering.
+If you or a loved one were the victim of head injury due to negligent acts committed by another individual, our skilled personal injury attorneys at West Coast Trial Lawyers will help you recover compensation for the losses you have suffered, including medical bills, lost wages, pain and suffering, and more.

 We offer a free, no-obligation consultation at our firm.
 No fees are paid until your case has been settled.
 Reach out to our 24/7 legal team by calling 213-927-3700 or filling out our quick contact form.

 I can say with confidence that this team is the best in the business. . . .
 Dean took the time to really listen and hear me out.
 He assured me that he was going to move mountains because he believed in me, and he ended up doing just that.
 I’ve never met a more focused and passionate attorney in my life.
 If you’re looking for a firm that treats its clients with the utmost respect and care, calling WCTL is a no-brainer.
 I wouldn't think twice about working with them again in the future.

 They know what they're doing, very well.
 Not only did I not make a single phone call from the day I hired them, but I also received calls from their case managers and paralegals who want to make sure my treatment was going well.
 They whole team took care of me.
 Thank you WCTL for taking full responsibility of my case and getting me an amazing settlement.